Alluxio/alluxio/docs/en/operation/User-CLI.md

 - journal transactions
 - under storage file metadata

-All this information is deleted if `formatJournal` is run.,
+All this information is deleted if `formatJournal` is run.

 > Warning: `formatJournal` should only be called while the cluster is not running.